-Several golf club owners and operators and the PGA have teamed up with a startup that is creating a sensor network on golf courses to help with everything from tracking players to figuring out where to plant trees.
+The owners of golf clubs always want to improve their course.
+They want to attract as many golfers as possible to help their business grow.
+They make changes to improve the course, clean out sand traps, install custom golf netting, anything they can think of to improve their golfers’ experience.
+This is why several golf club owners and operators and the PGA have teamed up with a startup that is creating a sensor network on golf courses to help with everything from tracking players to figuring out where to plant trees.
+I’m sure this would go fantastically with the best golf courses in the Algarve.
 While both individual golfers and the sport of golf itself have both been quick to embrace technology, golf clubs and other course operators, in particular when it comes to the maintenance side of things, have lagged.
 Maybe it’s because the world can’t imagine golfers wanting to book a tee time via an app or because having an algorithm hustle you through play seems ill-conceived.

 But FairwayIQ, a Waltham, Mass.-based startup founded in 2015, hopes to bring golf courses into the internet of things using sensors, software, and a LoRa network.
 David Vanslette, CEO of FairwayIQ, says he chose to use a LoRa network to connect his sensors because many golf courses have terrible cellular connectivity.
 As he notes, they’re often located off the beaten path, or in affluent neighborhoods where people don’t want to look at cell towers.
 Either way, they’re out of tower range.